-VI.
-G EOLO DGY AND SOILS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) xpose people or structures to potential substantial adverse effects, cluding the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. \boxtimes ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? \boxtimes iv)) Landslides? \boxtimes b)) Re esult in substantial soil erosion or the loss of topsoil? \boxtimes c) ur e located on a geologic unit or soil that is unstable, or that would become nstable as a result of the project, and potentially result in on- or off-site ndslide, lateral spreading, subsidence, liquefaction or collapse? \boxtimes d) E) as e located on expansive soil creating substantial risks to life or property? xpansive soil is defined as soil having an expansive index greater than 20, is determined in accordance with ASTM (American Society of Testing and aterials) D 4829. \boxtimes e)) Ha ave soils incapable of adequately supporting the use of septic tanks or ternative waste water disposal systems where sewers are not available for e disposal of waste water? \boxtimes a-c.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact VI.
+GE OLOGY AND SOILS.
+Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? iv) Landslides? $\boxtimes$ b) Result in substantial soil erosion or the loss of topsoil? $\boxtimes$ c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\boxtimes$ d) Be located on expansive soil creating substantial risks to life or property?
+Expansive soil is defined as soil having an expansive index greater than 20, as determined in accordance with ASTM (American Society of Testing and Materials) D 4829. e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? $\boxtimes$ a-c.
 The property is not located within any Alquist-Priolo Earthquake Fault Zone designated by the State Department of Conservation, Division of Mines and Geology.
 Although no fault zone underlies the property, the site is generally located within a region of active fault zones, including those of the West Napa, Concord, Great Valley, North Hayward, Hunting Creek-Berryessa, Mayacama and San Andreas faults.
 Movement along any of these faults is anticipated to result in intensities of VII and VIII on the Modified Mercalli Scale at the project site; these "very strong" to "severe" intensities would be felt by most people and are likely to result in some damage to well-built structures.
 Due to the requirement for new structures to comply with the seismic standards of the California Building Code and Occupational Health and Safety Administration regulations (i.e., bracing of barrel storage racks), damage to any newly-built structures on the property is anticipated to be minor and would not expose people to substantial hazards related to ground shaking during an earthquake.
-Some structural damage to the existing residence to remain could also occur, though it is noted that the property owner reports that the residence experienced no such significant damage during the recent 2014 West Napa earthquake.
+Some structural damage to the existing residence to remain could also occur, though it is noted that the residence has recently been remodeled, and the property owner reports that the residence experienced no such significant damage during the recent 2014 West Napa earthquake.